I. Academic program

 2. Stipend disbursement

 An email notification will be sent when stipend checks are ready to be picked up.
 Students must be registered and are required to show a valid CUID card to do so.
 U.S. citizens or permanent residents may sign up for direct deposit via SSOL or pick up stipend checks at the Cashier at 210 Kent Hall.
-International students must see the Departmental Administrator to apply for a tax ID number in order to pick up their checks at the Cashier at 210 Kent Hall.
 Stipends are processed as follows for GSAS students:

 Students without teaching or research responsibilities will receive 2 stipend checks over the academic year, in September and January.

 Students who are appointed Teaching Fellow or Research Fellow will receive one third of their stipend in September and one third in January.
 The remaining one third of the stipend will be distributed as 18 bimonthly checks (September through May) that will be either directly deposited or sent to the department.
-Students must express their choice in this regard by informing the Departmental Administrator.
 All checks received in the department will be held at the front office.

 3. Other types of financial aid